List of criminal organizations in DC Comics: Omega

 The murders of several foreign intelligence agents led Batman on an international search for answers.
 In the course of the case, Batman learned of the abduction of Hungarian physicist Lucas Nagy and eventually pieced together clues that indicated that a terrorist organization known as Omega had forced him to build a 20-megaton nuclear bomb.
 When the terrorists threatened Gotham City with a nuclear holocaust, Batman's own experiences seemed to back up their claims.
 Eventually, Batman discovered that Omega's leader had manipulated everyone.
 Unable to force Nagy to create such a bomb, the leader realized that no one would know whether Omega truly had a bomb and set out to convince everyone that it did exist, with Batman as "Omega's prime witness".
-Their only appearance is in Batman #281-283.
+Their only appearance is in Batman #281–283.

 One Earth Regime

 Based in the Injustice universe, the One Earth Regime was founded by Superman to rule the Earth.
-Its membership included Wonder Woman, Hawkgirl, Cyborg, Green Lantern, Flash, Shazam, John Stewart, Spectre/Mister Mxyzptlk, Swamp Thing, King Shark, Bane, Catwoman, Supergirl, Ares, Aquaman, Metamorpho, Black Lightning, Sinestro, Killer Croc, Clayface, Penguin, Raven, Nightwing, Killer Frost, Girder, Black Adam, Solomon Grundy, and Doomsday while Lex Luthor acted as a mole for Batman's Insurgency.
+Its membership included Wonder Woman, Hawkgirl, Cyborg, Green Lantern, Flash, Shazam, John Stewart, Spectre, Swamp Thing, King Shark, Bane, Catwoman, Supergirl, Ares, Aquaman, Metamorpho, Black Lightning, Sinestro, Killer Croc, Clayface, Penguin, Raven, Nightwing, Killer Frost, Girder, Black Adam, Solomon Grundy, and Doomsday while Lex Luthor acted as a mole for Batman's Insurgency.

-Onslaught

-Onslaught is a team of superpowered international terrorists-for-hire operating out of the outlaw nation of Qurac.
-The team was created and guided by Qurac's president Hurrambi Marlo and had accepted, as its first commission, the assignment of killing the President of the United States.
-Former Suicide Squad member Jess Bright, now a Soviet operative named Koshchei, helped bioengineer candidates for the team.